KatVHarris/ProjectOxford-Unity/README.md

 # ProjectOxford-Unity
-Basic Functionality for Project Oxford and Unity
+In development - Basic Functionality for Project Oxford and Unity